-If you want to learn how to play the guitar but you don’t know any music theory and reading music is impossible for you, there’s a great alternative.
+If you want to learn how to play the guitar but you don't know any music theory and reading music is impossible for you, there’s a great alternative.
 These we call guitar tabs - or tablature.

 Whatever your nationality or playing level, guitar tabs are easy to read for everyone.
 They are not dependent on the vocabulary of sheet music, they are pictorial, and they are relevant to classical guitar, acoustic guitar, and electric guitar alike.

-How do you read guitar tabs?
+So, how do you read guitar tabs?
 Are there universal symbols for everyone to understand?
-Are there guitar tutorials to learn how to read tabs - or are they best picked up in a formal guitar lesson or guitar course?
+Are there online guitar tutorials to learn how to read tabs - or are they best picked up in a formal guitar lesson or guitar course?

 Superprof has put it all together for you so that you can learn this method of playing the guitar.

 It’s no longer necessary to learn to read music in order to play the guitar.
 Nowadays guitarists often read their music on tabs.

-Although they have a few drawbacks, tabs are quick and easy to learn and you can share many different types of music with fellow musicians.
+Although they have a few drawbacks, tabs are quick and easy to learn and you can share many different types of guitar music with fellow musicians.
 If you want to learn licks, guitar chords, a chord progression, or the pentatonic scale, tab is probably the easiest way for the beginner guitar player to do it!

-If you’ve already taken a few guitar lessons for beginners, then you’ll know that reading tabs is sine qua non for any guitarist worthy of the title - as it is an important way,alongside standard notation, to share written music with other guitar players.
+If you’ve already taken a few guitar lessons for beginners, then you’ll know that reading tabs is necessary for any guitarist worthy of the title - as it is an important way,alongside standard notation, to share written music with other guitar players.

 Tabs are a specialized and simplified way of reading music for a specific instrument.
 You can find tabs for piano, guitar, bass guitar, and even drums.